hsin421/React-workshop/README.md

 ### Welcome to React 101 Workshop!

-This repo contains the adapted material for https://reactjs-training.com/

 Before the workshop make sure you can run this repository.

 Install [git](http://git-scm.com/downloads) and [node.js](https://nodejs.org/), then: